ffund/run-my-experiment-on-geni-blog/2017-02-16-frequency-hopping-spread-spectrum.md

 * The FHSS implementation used in this experiment was developed by Paul David, as described in [this GRCon '14 presentation](http://gnuradio.squarespace.com/storage/grcon14/presentations/Sep18_07_David_DSSSFHSS.pdf).
 * This experiment was developed with assistance from [Ajinkya Kadam](https://ajinkyakadam.bitbucket.io/).

+### Exercise

+Run the frequency hopping spread spectrum transmitter with the PN code generator "11001".
+Take a screenshot of the ShinySDR receiver showing the complete hopping pattern (show at least 20 hops).
+Annotate your screenshot - add the channel numbers at the bottom, similar to [this image](https://witestlab.poly.edu/blog/content/images/2017/02/fhss-channels-1.png) (although the specific hopping pattern will be different since the generator is different!).

+List the hopping sequence for the first 20 hops observed in your screenshot.

+Also, create a figure similar to [this one](https://witestlab.poly.edu/blog/content/images/2017/02/fhss-lfsr-example-shift-3.svg), showing how the FHSS transmitter determines the first four channels in the sequence for the generator "11001".